-Elective Courses (Students m Credit Hours
+Elective Courses (Students must take one of the following courses:) (3 hours) Credit Hours

 ART101 Arts and Society I 3

 ART102 Arts and Society II 3

 ART382 Introduction to Art Criticism 3

 Minor in Television Studies

 The TV minor program that focused on TV studies and digital production is designed to prepare students the fundamentals in researching, writing, directing, producing, and managing broadcast media programs.
 The successful graduate will demonstrate a basic knowledge of historical, legal and ethical issues, competency in TV research, proficiency in writing a variety of TV programs and the effective use of equipment and technologies for entering the industry.